Tysind History, Family Crest & Coats of Arms

-Norman Conquest of England.
+The Ancestry of the Tysind name lies with the Norman Conquest of England.
 This Norman name was used for a fiesty or hot-tempered person.
 The name is a metaphor derived from the Old French word tison meaning fire-brand.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Tysind family